kynesyslabs/node/README.md

 #### Minimum

-- 6GB RAM
+- 4GB RAM
-- 4 modern CPU cores (min 2ghz)
+- 4 modern CPU cores (min 2ghz, physical cores or vcpu)
 - A modern SSD
 - 200mbit/s down/up internet connection

 #### Recommended

 - 8gb RAM
-- 6 modern CPU cores (min 2ghz)
+- 6 modern CPU cores (min 2ghz, physical cores)
 - A modern SSD
 - 1gbit/s down/up internet connection

 ### Software and System

-- Linux, MacOS or WSL2 on Windows
+- Linux, MacOS or WSL2 on Windows (Ubuntu LTS > 22.04 recommended)
 - Node.js 20.x or later (might work on other versions, but this is the only one that is guaranteed to work)
 - Yarn (npm might work, but yarn is recommended)
 - Docker and docker compose